Mahmud-CH/usingMultipleFilesCpp/README.txt

 to "${workspeceFolder}"

-what the "${workspaceFolder}" does is it gives the directory of the file you're complining up to the folder and then I added the files
+what the "${workspaceFolder}" does is it gives the directory of the file you're compiling up to the folder and then I added the files
 I wanted to compile together like this